 All other governments are similarly vulnerable, even if only due to the ubiquity of Microsoft Word and Excel files used for official government and government-business interaction.
 So many systems are built with dependencies on these specific proprietary technologies that replacing them would bankrupt each country and most businesses in the world today.

 In effect, in addition to paying them handsomely, we have given Microsoft the stick with which to beat us.
 And beat us they do - they tell us how much we're going to pay for "all of government" purchasing agreements.
 Our government officials brazenly trumpet "savings" for undertaking these pervasive deals, not ever acknowledging (and probably not even realising) that they are doing this at the expense and exclusion of every other software provider in the world (particularly ignoring the fact that they could be conducting the vast majority of government business using entirely gratis and libre software produced by the global open source community).
 These governments and businesses fail to recognise that each purchase of these proprietary products they make is broadening and deepening the proprietary hole they are in, as is each proprietary document, website, "knowledge management system", intranet, among other IT investments, they build on those technologies.

-We cannot reverse the mistakes of the past, but we can restore balance going forward: by mandating the use of vendor-neutral, royalty free, open standards for all software procurement.
-In doing so, we would simply be applying the same prudence to software procurement that we do for procurement from almost every other industry.
+We cannot reverse the mistakes of the past (although we should make sure we stop praising those who made them), but we can restore balance going forward: by mandating the use of vendor-neutral, royalty free, open standards for all software procurement.
+In doing so, we would simply be applying the same prudence to software procurement that we do for procurement in almost every other industry.
 Having signed up for the D5 Charter, we'd be demonstrating that we've learned from the UK's sensible and bold example: they mandated open standards in 2014.